 Now you can tally up your holiday spending and start figuring out how quickly you can pay it off.

 STEP 2: Set a budget.

 The more extra money you can throw toward your holiday shopping debt, the less interest you’ll pay over time.
 Depending on how quickly you want to knock out your bills, finding the extra funds could be as simple as eating meals at home for a while—or it could mean stripping your budget down to bare bones.
-Either way, you’ll need to hammer out a new budget.
-Use our simple budget worksheet to make a plan for tackling your debt.

 If you have multiple credit cards or loans to pay off, use the snowball method: Pay off the smallest balance first regardless of interest rate.
 Once one balance is paid off, apply the monthly payment you allocated for that card to the next smallest balance until it’s paid off, and so on.